Project Update - May 2019

 About the Project

-The City of Edmonton is undertaking the rehabilitation of three Groat Road Bridges and Groat Road from 87 Avenue to the North Saskatchewan River beginning in 2018.
+In 2018, the City began the rehabilitation of 3 Groat Road bridges and Groat Road from 87 Avenue to the North Saskatchewan River.

 Groat Road Bridge over the North Saskatchewan River